 Let’s discuss mounts.
 We’re going to stick with mounts with expandable cradles that will be large enough to hold the LG V10 along with a case or skin.

 For the car, give the location of your mount some thought.
 There are lots of places to mount your LG V10.
 The windshield is the most popular location to mount especially if you plan to use it as a GPS with my favorite application which is Waze.
 This is a big phone so you need a big cradle.
-The Arkon Ultra Slim Grip Suction Mount will do the trick.
+The photo that accompanies this article is the Arkon Ultra Slim Grip Suction Mount.
 This mount has the necessary expandable cradle which expands to almost 7 inches when using the longest set of legs.
 Your phone will be held from the top and bottom.
 This will fit your phone with or without a case.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
 This dash disk is handy for states that do not permit windshield mounts which we documented in a recent article.
 The phone can rotate 360 degrees into portrait or landscape using this mount.

 One important thing to mention.
 The back of the LG V10 is strangely designed.
 The camera is located in the upper middle of the phone and right beneath it is a power button which doubles as a finger print scanner.
 Not sure why they put it here.
 Never saw that before.
 This provides a bit of a challenge on a motorcycle as we find a lot of motorcycle owners like to video their ride.
 A cradle that isn’t going to block the camera and / or press the power button is needed.
 You need a cradle that is going to grip the LG V10 right in the middle and below that button.
 So a lot of the mounts we normally recommend for a smartphone or phablet on a motorcycle aren’t going to work well with the LG V10 because there’s a good likelihood that the camera or power button might be blocked or pressed in while riding.